Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Assumptions for valid treatment effect testing

-Both estimands continue to return zero under the null when Assumption \ref{ass: T1isT0} holds.
-This continues to be the case under the following assumption (see the proof in Appendix F): \begin{assumption} $\forall t:\, \{Y^a(t),Y^a(t+1)\}\indep T^{1-a}|T^a> t, L$, for $a=0,1$. \end{assumption} Assumption \ref{ass: sace} is essentially an explainable nonrandom survival assumption, as used in the PS literature \citep{hayden2005estimator}, though it does not suffice to identify the PS estimand.
-For instance, \cite{hayden2005estimator} additionally assumes $(T^1\geq t)\indep (T^0\geq t)|L$, which is arguably implausible \citep{vansteelandt2024chasing}.
+When hypothetical reasoning ``in the absence of ICEs'' is artificial, we may instead define the null as $Y^1(t)=Y^0(t),\forall t\leq\min(T^1, T^0)$.
+An alternative (principal stratum inspired) choice for the null is given in Appendix E. Both estimands continue to return zero under this null when $T^1=T^0$ almost surely.
+This continues to be the case under the following assumption (see the proof in the Appendix E): \begin{assumption} $\forall t:\, \{Y^a(t),Y^a(t+1)\}\indep T^{1-a}|T^a> t, L$, for $a=0,1$. \end{assumption} Assumption \ref{ass: sace} is essentially an explainable nonrandom survival assumption, as used in the PS literature \citep{hayden2005estimator}, though it does not suffice to identify the PS estimand.
+For instance, \cite{hayden2005estimator} additionally requires $(T^1\geq t)\indep (T^0\geq t)|L$, which is implausible \citep{vansteelandt2024chasing}.

-Finally, note that all assumptions outlined above are sufficient but not necessary.
+Finally, we emphasize that all assumptions outlined above are sufficient but not necessary.
 It follows that our testing proposal is valid under weaker assumptions than those imposed by competing methods.